 The beach at Arugam Bay is the stuff of Bounty ads: sugar-soft sands, coconut palms and utter solitude but for the whoops of the surfers riding the point.

-Before the Boxing Day Tsunami, the bay was rapidly becoming one of the world’s top surf destinations.
+Before the 2004 Boxing Day tsunami, the bay was rapidly becoming one of the world’s top surf destinations.
 For the moment, you’ll have the double curve of beach and its coconut palm-covered point to yourself.

-Sri Lanka's alpha predator is protected in a number of national parks, but is most easily sighted in Yala, on the island's southern coast, where you can cool off in the ocean after a day on safari.
+Sri Lanka's alpha predator is protected in a number of national parks, but is most easily sighted in Yala National Park, on the island's southern coast, where you can cool off in the ocean after a day on safari.

 Yala National Park is Sri Lanka’s number one leopard sanctuary.
 The big cats are thriving here in territories of little more than a kilometre each – “the highest density in the world” – making seeing one almost a certainty.

-If you want to see a leopard up close, make it’s way down the tree and casually saunter through clearing to the cover of the bushes, this is the place to come.
+For those hoping to see a leopard up close, make its way down the tree and casually saunter through clearing to the cover of the bushes, this is the place to come.